jakelishman/qiskit-qasm2/README.md

 option to disable them.
 This mostly takes the form of custom gate overrides, and various additional gates in Terra's vendored version of `qelib1.inc` compared to the description in the paper.
-This parser is more type-safe than Qiskit's, but does include [a compatibilty mode](https://jakelishman.github.io/qiskit-qasm2/parse.html#qiskit-compatibility) to ease the transition from using Qiskit's parser.
+This parser is more type-safe than Qiskit's, but does include [a compatibility mode](https://jakelishman.github.io/qiskit-qasm2/parse.html#qiskit-compatibility) to ease the transition from using Qiskit's parser.